 For a new blog $49 may be little expensive, so let me make it easy for you.
 You can use the below link and signup for Keycdn, this will give you $10 credit which will help you go for some months without any issue.
 You can reload the amount once these credit are expired.

 I also like StackPath (Formally MaxCDN) plans as they provide a good balance between cost and usage.
-The only issue is their basic plan starts with $10 per month.
+The only issue is their basic plan starts at $10 per month.

 StackPath gives 1 TB global bandwidth in its starter plan, if you compare it with AWS CloudFront, they will charge you around $60 – $80 for that kind of bandwidth.
 So price wise its much different but on AWS, you will only pay for what you have used.